marcoverpas/PhD_Lectures_Macerata_2025/README.md

 src="https://github.com/marcoverpas/figures/blob/main/BMW_charts_2025.png" width="800">
 </figure>

 The main code for reproducing the experiments can be found [here](https://github.com/marcoverpas/Six_lectures_on_sfc_models/blob/main/BMW_model.R).
 The code for the Sankey diagram replicating the transactions-flow matrix is [here](https://github.com/marcoverpas/Six_lectures_on_sfc_models/blob/main/BMW_model_sankey.R).
-Lastly, the codes for a more advanced simulation of an SFC model, incorporating both state and bank money, are available [here](https://github.com/marcoverpas/STRECO_2021).
+Lastly, the codes for a more advanced simulation of an SFC model, incorporating both State and bank money, are available [here](https://github.com/marcoverpas/STRECO_2021).

 #### APPENDIX: PRODUCTION FINANCING OR INVESTMENT FUNDING?